 Prayer Request – Thank you for taking time to pray for the needs of Support for Prison Ministries and the work of our chaplains and volunteers and those incarcerated that they minister to daily.

 We also ask for these special prayer requests:

-Pray for Volunteer Chaplain Vernell Hightower – For her continued ministry with the women at LCP.
-That God would bless her and her family while she serves.
+Pray for Volunteer Chaplain Kent Martin – For his continued ministry with the men at LCP.
+That God would continue to bless him and his family in his work.

 © 2017 Support for Prison Ministries, Website design by WebTek